Careers at Painsley

 CEIAG provision is regularly evaluated by students, staff, parents and volunteers and the feedback is used to improve the provision for future year groups.
 Every activity is evaluated by students and staff.
 Volunteers and Parents are asked for feedback when this is applicable.
 In addition the Careers Leader attends the Parent Council meeting bi-annually to gain in depth feedback.

 In July of Year 10 every student participates in 5 days of work experience.
 The placements are found and arranged by the students themselves, which is intended to help them develop their skills in finding work.
 All placements are thoroughly checked for health and safety.
 Work experience is an invaluable experience for our students that helps them to grow in confidence and maturity, as well as equipping them with an insight into the skills that they will need when they enter the workplace.
-Y12 and Y13 are actively encouraged and supported to obtain work experience during and outside term time where their future career pathway requires this to be completed.
+Y12 and Y13 are expected to complete a minimum of 3 days work experience with the opportunity to do further work experience on a Wednesday afternoon.

 Post 16 Options